NancyTang50/wireless-communication/.github/README.md

 <img src="../assets/connectivity.png" alt="App preview" width="500">

-The list of devices can be filtered be filtered to only show devices that work with the app.
+The list of devices can be filtered to only show devices that work with the app.

 <img src="../assets/connectivity_sensors_only.png" alt="App preview" width="500">